sshruti23/mlflow_model/README.md

 *Actual project will have the following steps as a part of workflow / pipeline* .
 There are api's available for performing the following operations.

-- Experiment is created in databricks workflow.
+- ML Flow Experiment is created in databricks workflow.
 Experiment name/id is referenced by the mlfow code for the logging part.
 - Post requests to databricks API are authenticated using PAT token .
 - Databricks Repos is set up and latest code is pulled into that.
 - Storage location considered is dbfs for the poc purpose.